 Poor Credit Impacts an Auto Loan

-Using that same $25,000 car scenario from above, here's how a lower credit score can hurt your interest rates and increase the overall amount you'll pay back:
+For example, consider a $25,000 car loan.
+Let's assume that if you have a lower credit score, you'll also want to make lower monthly payments over a longer period of time.
+Here's how a lower credit score can hurt your interest rates and increase the overall amount you'll pay back:

 That's a big difference, right?

-Those with super prime credit scores (781-850) pay even less, while those with subprime credit scores (501-600) and deep subprime credit scores (300-500) can expect significantly higher interest rates — up to 14% for new cars and up to 20% for used cars, according to Experian.
+Those with super prime credit scores (781-850) pay even less, while those with subprime credit scores (501-600) and deep subprime credit scores (300-500) can expect significantly higher interest rates — up to about 14% for new cars and 20% for used cars, according to Experian.

 How to Pay More Than the Minimum